jaredwray/ecto/README.md

 });
 ```

-Now let's say your desired engine is not [EJS](https://www.npmjs.com/package/ejs), so you want to specify it explicitly.
+Now let's say your desired engine is not [EJS](https://www.npmjs.com/package/ejs), you will need to specify it explicitly.
 You can either set the [defaultEngine](#default-engine) parameter, or simply pass it in the `render` function.
 In this case with the popular engine, [Handlebars](https://www.npmjs.com/package/handlebars):

 ```javascript
 let ecto = require("ecto").create();